sgoeschl/freemarker-cli/README.md

 * Groovy has a built-in package manager which makes distribution a breeze
 * Provding samples to transform JSON to Markdown

-Using Velocity actually created some minor issues so I migrated to FreeMarker
+Using Velocity actually created some minor issues so I migrated to FreeMarker during Christmas 2017

 * Velocity 1.7 was released 2010
 * I was painful to get Velocity Tools working